-Reply HELP to a text message to receive help information about our Service, or for any other questions, contact an HealthCare Affairs customer representative at 720-744-0065.
+Reply HELP to a text message to receive helpful information about our Service, or for any other questions, contact a HealthCare Affairs customer representative at 720-744-0065.

 3. Updating Information.

-You may correct or update your contact information, by contacting us at email@example.com or by mail at Customer Service, Customer Service, Healthcare Affairs, PO BOX 868, Lafayette.
-CO 80026.
-Additionally, once you have created an account with us online at healthcareaffairs.com or one of our other sites on the Service that allow account creation, you may update your name, email address, phone number (if part of your account) and password by clicking on the "My Account" or "Log In" or similar link on this website and signing in using your email address and password.
+You may correct or update your contact information, by contacting us at firstname.lastname@example.org.
+Additionally, once you have created an account with us online at healthcareaffairs.com or one of our other sites on the Service that allow account creation, you may update your name, email address, phone number (if part of your account), and password by clicking on the "My Account" or "Log In" or similar link on this website and signing in using your email address and password.